jharwell/sierra/docs/src/tutorials/project/project.rst

            Configuration for intra-experiment heatmaps.
 This file is optional.
 If it is present, graphs defined in it will be added to those specified in ``<sierra>/core/config/intra-graphs-hm.yaml``, and
            will be generated if stage 4 is run.
-See :doc:`graphs_config` for documentation.
+See :doc:`graphs-config` for documentation.

         .. tab:: ``inter-graphs.yaml``